JPrakke/deepfake-bot/doc/source/how-to.rst

 .. image:: https://deepfake-discord-bot-permanent.s3.amazonaws.com/generate_start.PNG

 This will likely take a few minutes.
 The bot will read your server's chat history, give you some stats on your subject's messages, and generate a Markov chain model that mimics them.
-If, at the end of the process you get something that sounds like your subject you can proceed.
+If, at the end of the process, you get something that sounds like your subject, you can proceed.
 Note the ``model_uid`` that gets generated:

 .. image:: https://deepfake-discord-bot-permanent.s3.us-east-1.amazonaws.com/good_markov.PNG